 StormBreaker's small size enables the use of fewer aircraft to take out the same number of targets as larger weapons that require multiple jets.
 The weapon can also fly more than 45 miles to strike mobile targets, reducing the amount of time that aircrews spend in harm's way.

 The U.S. Air Force and U.S. Navy have begun StormBreaker smart weapon integration activities on the F-35 Joint Strike Fighter and the F/A-18E/F Super Hornet aircraft.
-Raytheon Missiles & Defense completed development and integration on the F-15E Strike Eagle in April 2018.
+StormBreaker is officially approved for operational use on the F-15E.